 Remember that it isn't polite to talk with your mouths full.
 You also don't want to disrupt others if you are at a restaurant.
 And never expect your server to wait while you finish your phone conversation.

 It's also rude to text on your cell phone at the dinner table.
 You're still engaging in a conversation with someone who isn't there while ignoring those who are dining with you.
 If you're in the middle of a text conversation, let the person know you'll resume your "conversation" later and give your attention to your fellow diners.

 Some people enjoy having their pictures taken with people they eat with.
 If everyone at the table agrees, take a few pictures with your cell phone, but don't have a long photo session during dinner.
 Do it before the food arrives or after everyone is finished.
 Your server may offer to snap a photo, but don't get upset if he or she is too busy to stop working to take your picture.

 Posting on Social Media

 Let's say you're eating at a really cool restaurant, and you want all of your followers and "friends" to know you're there.
-Is it okay to post this on social media?
-The answer is yes, but only if you're at a fast food restaurant or super casual dining establishment.
-And do it only after you place your order, but before your food arrives.
+Proper etiquette is to do it only after you place your order, but before your food arrives.
 In other words, most of the time it's bad form to post on social media from the dining table.